Tyler799/Morrowind-2020/Morrowind_2020.md

 If the version number shows up in red as you begin installing mods, I recommend that you right click them and hit "Ignore Update".
 This will happen due to some mod authors having poorly laid out versioning for their mods, making a mod show up as "out of date" despite you just installing it.
 This isn't harmful in any way, but if you do this *now* then when you hit "Check all for updates" in the future you'll actually have a pretty good idea if any of your Nexus mods have updates available.
 Very useful!

-1. You may be familiar with projects like the Unofficial Patches for Oblivion and Skyrim.
-Morrowind *sort of* has its own versions of these in the form of two options: the Morrowind Patch Project and the Patch for Purists.
-The MPP makes a lot of balance-related changes some players feel is untrue to the original experience.
-Thus, currently most players recommend the Patch for Purists which you can get [here](https://www.nexusmods.com/morrowind/mods/45096/)
+1. Install the [Morrowind Patch For Purists](https://www.nexusmods.com/morrowind/mods/45096/).
+This is a modern community patch, similar to USSEP for Skyrim SE.
+Note this replaces the older "Morrowind Patch Project".

    (Note: Mlox, due to being old and outdated, will complain because you don't have the Patch Project installed.
 If this bothers you, you can remove this message by going into Mlox_base.txt, and removing the section for the Patch Project.
 It will not longer message you about it, which is nice.)

 2. Go ahead and get the following mods: